sararom15/Assignment1_Exp_Ro_Lab/README.md

 </p>

 The state machine starts with a Normal behavior state, and it can transit to sleep state or to play state, or it can keep a normal state.
-The command to switch to another state is received by "Commander" node, subscribing to a topic "/Command".
+The command to switch to another state is received by "Commander" node by the topic "/Command".
 When it is in a Play state or in a Sleep state, it can just go back in the normal state.
 The ROS message geometry_msgs/Point is used to rapresent the 2D robot's position (leaving z component always equal to 0).
 The target position belongs exclusively to the map (11x11 grid).